Frances Mary Burke: Biography

 With the limited supply of imported fabrics, Burke's career took off during World War II.
 One of Burke's most popular designs was the "Tiger Stripe" design, with a singular horizontal, curvilinear motif.
 It was originally created for author Joan Lindsay, and an example of this design can be viewed in the e-gallery below in the collection of the Museum of Applied Arts and Sciences.
 In 1944 Burke was commissioned by Maie Casey to create the Indian-inspired design "Bengal Tiger" for Casey to wear and she was photographed wearing her ensemble by Cecil Beaton.

-In 1942 Burke established the new firm of Frances Burke Fabrics Pty Ltd. The collection featured some of the best of post-war design and production methods.
+In 1942 Burke established the new firm of Frances Burke Fabrics Pty Ltd with business and life partner Fabie Chamberlin.
+The collection featured some of the best of post-war design and production methods.
 In the same year, Burke was commissioned to design fabrics for the new Australian Embassy in Washington.
 Burke opened her shop NEW Design Pty Ltd in 1948 in Melbourne, and the business operated in various locations until 1967.
 The shop stocked furnishings, fabrics, and domestic utensils designed in a Modernist style, and also showcased furniture by noted Melbourne designers Clement Meadmore and Grant Featherston.

 In 1949, Burke felt the need to be "refreshed" and headed for a three month research tour of the United States.
 Burke travelled in her capacity as a member of the Provisional Council of Industrial Design as well as a designer of noted furnishing textiles.
 She went with the intention of acquiring the skills to stimulate Australian manufacturers' enterprise and production with new ideas.
 One of her main areas of interest was examining the way colour was used by American designers, including the use of colour in America to prevent accidents in workshops.
 On her return, "she had much to tell of the scientific development of design for the American home".
 She believed the designer "was an indispensable liaison officer between the manufacturer and the public, finding out what the public wanted and showing the manufacturer how to produce the desired article".